 Discover the top things to do and see in Hong Kong, courtesy of the Hong Kong Tourism Board.

 With over 12,000 restaurants to choose from, and many open-air food stalls, Hong Kong is essentially a foodie’s paradise.
 You can feast on world-class food and drink or eat like a local and dish out on Hong Kong’s many native flavours.

 Hong Kong’s Dai Pai Dongs, open–air food stalls, are inescapable and serve the very best Cantonese food in the city.
 The narrow strip along Graham Street, running up to the Mid–Levels, is an essential stop off.
 Try the eggs with shrimp or beef and tomatoes.
 Across the water in Kowloon, Dai Pai Dongs run parallel to the Temple Street Night Market, serving even more Cantonese delicacies.

 If you’d rather eat inside, then Maxim’s Palace City Hall is a true institution; its huge dining room is traversed by waiters pushing trolleys laden with steaming dumplings.
 Simply ask for what takes your fancy.
 But you can also experience a modern take on classic Cantonese food in one of Hong Kong’s many contemporary restaurants.

-With two daily departures from London and 4 departures onwards from Bangkok, flying to Hong Kong with THAI has never been smoother.
-Fly on our state-of-the-art flagship A380, the world’s largest passenger aircraft featuring the latest in design and technology and experience our legendary Royal Orchid Service.
+With daily departures from Cork, Dublin and Shannon, flying to Hong Kong with THAI and our partner airlines has never been smoother.
+Connect in London to fly on our state-of-the-art flagship A380, the world’s largest passenger aircraft, featuring the latest in design and technology and experience our legendary Royal Orchid Service.
 THAI promises you a truly comfortable and pleasurable flying experience, with a distinctively serene Thai style.